godfried/sanlam-interview/EVALUATION.md

 #### Recovery Playbooks

-Implement playbooks which detail what steps should be taken to recover the system in various failure scenarios.
+Implement playbooks that detail what steps should be taken to recover the system in various failure scenarios.
 Continuously review and update these playbooks.

 ### Usability & Correctness

 #### CI/CD

-Use CI/CD pipelines to continuously build, test and deploy our software.
+Use CI/CD pipelines to continuously build, test, and deploy our software.
 This improves bug detection and resolution, productivity and consistency.

 #### Linting